 - Annual Filings and Business Compliance

-Once you sign up for the program, CorpNet manages (securely, of course) your clients’ compliance documents, alerts you to important compliance deadlines and makes filing an annual report or renewing a registered agent so much easier and less time-consuming
+Once you sign up for the program, CorpNet securely manages your client’s compliance documents, alerts you to important compliance deadlines, and makes filing an annual report or renewing a registered agent so much easier and less time-consuming.